Juan y Junior: History

+Although the band's discography was short, having only 8 singles and one eponymous album, two of their songs reached No. 1 on the Spanish charts.
 The band parted ways in 1969 with each artist continuing as solo artists, as well as Junior's work as a producer.

+Junior would marry Rocío Dúrcal, having three children together before his death in April 2014.

 On September 2, 2020, the band's music was featured on the shortwave radio service of Radio Exterior de España (REE).